 Book Tickets Online

-The North Shore is Llandudno’s principal beach (also known as Llandudno Beach), and is a sheltered beach with a long Victorian pier and wide promenade and set in the shadow of the impressive Great Orme headland.
+North Shore beach or Llandudno beach is Llandudno’s principal beach.
+It is sheltered with a long Victorian pier and wide promenade and is set in the shadow of the Great Orme.

 There’s never a dull moment on Llandudno Beach!